 We get asked this question a lot, and understand your concerns about missing your ship’s departure, but it is of course in our interests to ensure that our guests are back in time (our reputation is very important to us!)
 We always ensure that we drop our guests back at port at least one hour prior to departure.
 We have a 100% success rate and are usually a little early.

-Our Glasgow (Greenock) shore excursion from the Royal Princess is a fantastic introduction to Scotland, visiting key sights within this diverse region.
+Our Glasgow (Greenock) shore excursion from the Crown Princess is a fantastic introduction to Scotland, visiting key sights within this diverse region.

 The tour starts with a boat ride up Loch Lomond, dropping you off in the charming conservation village of Luss.
 From here we drive through the Trossachs National Park (Rob Roy country) to the iconic Stirling Castle, where you will have ample time to explore.
 It’s then on to Scotland’s cultural capital (and friendliest city!) of Glasgow, where you will have the opportunity to visit the world-class Kelvingrove Art Gallery and Museum, or visit some of the quaint and traditional bars in the nearby, “Highland Triangle”.